Synthetic polarization observations of magnetized pillars in HII regions: Assessing the reliability of the Davis-Chandrasekhar-Fermi method: Abstract

 \section{Abstract}

-We investigated the morphology and strength of magnetic fields in pillar-shaped structures at the boundaries of \HII regions by combining three-dimensional radiation–magnetohydrodynamic, R-MHD, simulations with synthetic polarimetric observations.
-Our analysis focuses on the first pillar formed self-consistently in the simulation and is used as a proof of concept to test the applicability of the Davis–Chandrasekhar–Fermi (DCF) method under conditions dominated by external agents.
-The pillar arises as the ionization front compresses a dense clump, producing a magnetically aligned, elongated structure whose morphology and field configuration closely resemble those observed in real systems such as the pillars of M16.
-Synthetic dust-polarization maps at 850~$\mu$m reproduce the large-scale magnetic morphology of the simulated pillar, confirming that polarimetry is a reliable tracer of magnetic field geometry.
-However, magnetic field strengths inferred using DCF-type methods systematically overestimate intrinsic values from the simulations by factors $\gtrsim 2$.
-We attribute this discrepancy to the fact that field alignment and amplification are primarily driven by external gas pressure from the expanding \HII\ region rather than internal turbulence, thus violating key assumptions of the DCF method.
-Our results highlight the need for caution when applying classical DCF-based analysis to pillars or other structures shaped by external compressions.
+We investigated the morphology and strength of magnetic fields in pillar-shaped structures at the boundaries of \HII\ regions by combining three-dimensional radiation-magnetohydrodynamic (R-MHD) simulations with synthetic polarimetric and molecular-line observations.
+Our analysis focuses on a self-consistently formed pillar as a proof of concept to test the Davis-Chandrasekhar-Fermi (DCF) method under externally driven conditions.
+The pillar arises as an ionization front compresses a dense clump, producing a magnetically aligned, elongated structure whose morphology and field configuration resemble systems such as the pillars in M16.
+Synthetic 850~$\mu$m dust-polarization maps reproduce the pillar's large-scale magnetic-field morphology, confirming polarimetry as a reliable tracer of magnetic-field geometry.
+To evaluate DCF-based methods, we extract local density and velocity dispersion self-consistently from synthetic $^{13}$CO observations and measure polarization-angle dispersion using single-Gaussian fits to the synthetic polarization-angle distributions.
+We find that DCF-based methods systematically overestimate the intrinsic plane-of-sky magnetic-field strength by average factors of $\sim 7$ for the classical DCF method and $\sim 5$ for the modified Skalidis \& Tassis formulation.
+This overestimation is already present in the full-pillar measurement and is not removed by applying polarimetric S/N cuts or by excluding the dynamically complex head.
+We attribute the discrepancy to external compression by the expanding \HII\ region, which organizes the magnetic field on pillar scales while driving non-thermal gas motions.
+Consequently, the measured velocity and polarization-angle dispersions no longer trace the same turbulence-driven perturbation field assumed by DCF.
+Our results highlight the need for caution when applying DCF-based analyses to pillars or other externally compressed structures.

 \defcitealias{Pattle2018}{P18}